Water Questions and Answers

 We don't have the depth of documents that councils do, so if you want further information we suggest contacting an elected member.

-Some recent council communication thus far.
+Some recent Upper Hutt council communication:

 Features Articles - https://www.upperhutt.govt.nz/News/Our-water-services-are-changing